NERC-CEH/digital-objects-ontology/CEH-DCAT-AP.md

 #### Usage column

-Contains any usage notes, which should be taken as supplementary to the definition and usage notes in the source specification.
+Contains usage notes for the property, which should be taken as supplementary to the definition and usage notes given in the source specification.
 If contradictory, use those given here.

 #### Reuse column

 Contains one or two letter codes to understand the relationship between the property and DCAT 3.

-- A: reused as defined and expressed in DCAT 3
+- A: reused exactly as defined and expressed in DCAT 3
-- E: reused with additional usage notes or additional restrictions compared to DCAT 3 (including a change in cardinality)
+- E: reused with additional usage notes or additional restrictions compared to DCAT 3 (including only a change in cardinality)
 - N: in DCAT 3 but not in CEH-DCAT-AP
 - P: CEH-DCAT-AP profile specific extension (i.e. a term not mentioned in DCAT 3), can be used in combination with A or E